shaojiawei07/Selective-FD/README.md

 - numpy
 - torch, torchvision

-Installing these packages using `pip` takes less than 30 seconds.
+Installing these packages by `pip` takes less than 30 seconds.

 ### (2023-Apr-06) We provide a demo to evaluate Selective-FD on the MNIST dataset.